TouK/nussknacker/UI.md

 #Process visualization
 ##Left panel
 - toolbox - creator panel with all nodes available for process category.
 Just drag & drop it to create process
-- History - every version of process is persisted
+- history - every version of process is persisted
 - comments
 - attachments